What can I do if I think a vehicle is parked illegally?

 Why don't you just make all parking free?

 Experience around the world indicates that free parking in a city can mean inner city workers take the parks up all day and don't leave any available for shoppers.
-Not charging for the first two hours means parking is free for most shoppers but still encourages turnover of parks.
+Not charging for the first hour means parking is free for most shoppers but still encourages turnover of parks.

 Who can I contact if my vehicle has been towed?